The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: Axioms for dynamics

 \end{description}

-To avoid trivial models, we also assume that there are inertial observers moving relative to each other and there are slower than light inertial particles with arbitrary positive relativistic mass.
+To avoid trivial models, we also assume that there are inertial observers moving relative to each other and there are inertial particles of arbitrary positive relativistic masses and arbitrary non-FTL velocities.